mrdonado/my-projects/README.md

 [JDonado's README](https://blog.jdonado.com/): my blog, where I mostly talk about software.

+[screen-management](https://www.npmjs.com/package/screen-management): an NPM module for turning your computer screen off and on again, that works on Windows 10 and Linux.

 [Cassette Coach](http://ccoach.jdonado.com/): a game designed to help you learn the basics about music harmony.

-[screen-management](https://www.npmjs.com/package/screen-management): an NPM module for turning your computer screen off and on again, that works on Windows 10 and Linux.
+This is an old experiment, where I had some background in Java and I wanted to learn more about javascript, css and PHP.
+I find it rather cringy now, I must admit, but I learnt a lot while doing it :)

 [Note Tester](http://fjrd84.github.io/noteTester/): a responsive piano keyboard and musical score as HTML + JS+jQuery Component.